learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.5.
-What are the properties of function objects in javascript?
+## Q. What are the properties of function objects in javascript?

 **JavaScript function objects** are used to define a piece of JavaScript code.
 This code can be called within a JavaScript code as and when required.